Rajat-Shubhra/Interview-Assistant-Crisp-/README.md

 3. **Build warnings about chunk size**:
    - This is expected due to PDF.js library size
    - Use code splitting for production optimization

-### Getting Help

-For technical issues or feature requests, please check the project's GitHub issues or create a new issue with detailed information about your environment and the problem encountered.